burtonwilliamt/carlogicapi/tutorials/Hello-Sumo/tutorial.md

-#Tutorials

-Many of the tutorials on the websites are either A) confusing, or B) too in-depth.
-Read below to see what we thought we could do better on.

-##Sumo

 ###Basic Sumo run-through

 This tutorial is the Hello Sumo tutorial found [here](http://sumo.dlr.de/wiki/Tutorials/Hello_Sumo).
 This will show you how to create your own simulation from nothing.